 3. Add interactive PowerBI dashboards and bring data to life

 PowerBI is a fantastic app that allows you to build dashboards and custom reports which are fed from lots of different data sources – financial systems, CRMs, inventory management or Excel spreadsheets.
 You can build and view the reports within the PowerBI app, but why stop there?
-Earlier this year, Microsoft released a new PowerBI webpart for SharePoint Online, allowing you to easily publish reports into your intranet pages.
+There’s a PowerBI webpart for SharePoint Online, allowing you to easily publish reports into your intranet pages.
 The only catch is that people must have a PowerBI pro licence to view the reports.
 If you don’t have PowerBI pro licences though, there is a workaround that involves a few extra steps.

-4. Create a learning & development area using Office 365 Video
+4. Create a learning & development area using Stream or Office 365 Video

 For years and years, video platforms for intranets were really lacking.
 But, things have changed and I talked about a new hope for intranet video at IntraTeam in Copengahen.

 It’s now completely possible to deliver high quality video content to your employees via laptop, tablet or mobile.
-With Office 365 you can do this quickly and easily.
+With Office 365 Video or Stream (Microsoft’s newer video platform) you can do this quickly and easily.
 The app converts and optimises your videos for you and allows you to arrange them into searchable channels.